cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -querier.max-outstanding-requests-per-tenant
 [max_outstanding_per_tenant: <int> | default = 100]

-# When configured, if a querier disconnects without notifying a graceful
+# If a querier disconnects without sending notification about graceful shutdown,
-# shutdown, the query-frontend keeps the querier in the tenant's shard until the
+# the query-frontend will keep the querier in the tenant's shard until the
 # forget timeout expires.
 This feature is useful to reduce the blast radius when
 # shuffle-sharding is enabled.
 # CLI flag: -query-frontend.querier-forget-timeout